toptal/granite/docs/index.md

 ### Dependency Injection

 Granite assigns attributes in Action's `#initialize` method based on parameters that are passed to the initializer.
-However, we can still manually inject dependencies.
+However, you can still use custom initializers for Granite actions when you don't want to use attributes, for example when using Dependency Injection:

 ```ruby
 class Action < Granite::Action